daskeyboard/daskeyboard-applet--weather-international/README_ENDUSER.md

-# Weather Forecast
+# International Weather Forecast

 Displays a 4-day weather forecast.
+Supports many cities around the world.

 ![Weather Forecast on a Das Keybaord Q](https://raw.githubusercontent.com/daskeyboard/daskeyboard-applet--weather-forecast/master/assets/KeyColorsLegend.png "Q Weather Forecast color legend")

-This applet uses the weather forecast from the [US National weather service](https://www.weather.gov/).
+This applet uses the weather forecast from the [yr.no](https://www.yr.no/).